doc4d/docs/docs/Extensions/overview.md

 ---
-id: components
+id: overview
 title: Overview
 ---

 The 4D [project architecture](Project/architecture) is modular.
 You can provide additional functionalities to your 4D projects by installing [**components**](Concepts/components.md) and [**plug-ins**](Concepts/plug-ins).
 Components are made of 4D code, while plug-ins can be built using any language.

-## 4D Component Library
+## Preinstalled 4D components

-4D includes a set of built-in 4D components, that you can see in the **Component Methods** theme of the Explorer's Methods page.
+4D includes by default a set of built-in 4D components, that you can see in the **Component Methods** theme of the Explorer's Methods page.

 |Component Name|Description|Main Features